yuanchangwang/freenom/README_EN.md

 ### 🤶  Telegram bot
 ***
 If you don't want to use email push, you can also use Telegram bot.
-In the `.env` file, Change the value of `TELEGRAM_BOT_ENABLE` to `true` to enable the Telegram bot.
+In the `.env` file, qqq Change the value of `TELEGRAM_BOT_ENABLE` to `true` to enable the Telegram bot.
 Similarly, change the value of `MAIL_ENABLE` to `false` to disable the mail push method.
 Telegram bot has two configuration items, one is `chatID` (corresponding to `TELEGRAM_CHAT_ID` in `.env` file),